One vision, one metropolitan region

 The regional plan reflects more than two years of outreach, discussion, and deliberation among Council members, local officials, residents, and business and community organizations.
 More than 2,000 individuals and dozens of communities and organizations participated and provided input.
 The Council paid particular attention to reaching communities that are traditionally underrepresented in public debates.
 This includes people of color, people with disabilities, and people with low incomes.

-The Thrive plan is grounded in principles that led to the creation of the Council nearly 50 years ago: efficient integration, collaboration, and accountability.
+The Thrive plan is grounded in principles that led to the creation of the Council nearly 50 years ago: integration of policy tools and coordination across disciplines and jurisdictions; collaboration with the range of stakeholders; and accountability for results.
 It provides a framework for municipalities to provide abundant choices, accommodate residents in different life stages, and meet local needs as they evolve.